BANNER HEALTH

 - Banner Health patient

-Early signals showed strong engagement with the streamlined entry point, reinforcing that prioritizing the user’s established providers aligns with how patients think about scheduling care.
+In the 90 days following launch, appointments scheduled by returning patients increased 38% — reinforcing that prioritizing established providers aligns with how patients think about scheduling care.

 Beyond launch, this work established a clear foundation for iteration.
 The next step is expanding the experience into the web app — extending the same principles of continuity, clarity, and reduced effort across platforms.
 This will allow Banner Health to offer a more consistent scheduling experience while continuing to support the broader goal of increasing digital self-scheduling adoption.